This is a guide specifically for Auxiliares de Conversación

 Whenever I’ve been asked for my Empadronamiento, I have given the Volante de Empadronamiento every time, and I have never had any issues.
 You can find out about the Empadronamiento process in the link below.

 The Volante de Empadronamiento is the receipt given to you when first applying for Empadronamiento.
 It will either be a stamped copy of your solicitud or a separate piece of paper printed with your Empadronamiento information.
 The official certificate takes about a month to process.
-If you want to be extra cautious, you can wait until you have the Certificado de Empadronamiento before attending your TIE appointment.
+If you want to be cautious, you can wait until you have the Certificado de Empadronamiento before attending your TIE appointment.

 Completed EX-17 Form